hashchange/marionette.handlebars/README.md

 };
 ```

-Having a look at the [AMD demo][amd-demo] might give you some inspiration, too.
+The loader in the [AMD demo][amd-demo] might give you some inspiration, too.

 ## Build process and tests